Differentially-Private Data Synthetisation for Efficient Re-Identification Risk Control: Discussion

 \section{Discussion}

-Regarding the efficiency in predictive performance and privacy of $\epsilon$-PrivateSMOTE compared to the state-of-the-art approaches (\textbf{RQ1}), results show that our proposal produces outcomes practically equivalent to the baseline for both scenarios.
-Nevertheless, $\epsilon$-PrivateSMOTE stands out from the remaining approaches (Figure~\ref{fig:performancerisk}), especially compared to PPTs, which provides a competitive result in terms of predictive performance.
-Although PPTs preserve non-QI attributes in their original form, $\epsilon$-PrivateSMOTE maintains a similar predictive performance while protecting all attributes.
-Most importantly, we observe better linkability results achieved by prioritising privacy while preserving predictive performance (Figure~\ref{fig:riskperformance}).
-This outcome suggests that for our tested solutions, it is beneficial to prioritise privacy first for the majority of the approaches (\textbf{RQ2}).
+It is well known that the maximisation of data privacy is at the expense of data utility~\cite{carvalho2022survey}.
+Thus, it is likely that the higher the privacy risk, the higher the predictive performance.
+However, $\epsilon$-PrivateSMOTE has proven its effectiveness in providing solutions that guarantee lower losses for predictive performance while maintaining lower linkability (Figure~\ref{fig:density}).
+Comparing the efficacy in terms of predictive performance and privacy risk of $\epsilon$-PrivateSMOTE with the state-of-the-art approaches (\textbf{RQ1}), the results show that our proposal can produce competitive results with the baseline for both scenarios. $\epsilon$-PrivateSMOTE stands out from the remaining approaches (Figure~\ref{fig:performancerisktogether}), especially compared to PPT, which provides a competitive result in terms of predictive performance.
+Although PPT preserve non-QI attributes in their original form, $\epsilon$-PrivateSMOTE maintains a similar predictive performance while protecting all attributes with a lower linkability risk.

+Concerning the optimisation paths, we observe better linkability results achieved by prioritising privacy.
+This outcome suggests that it is beneficial to prioritise privacy first for $\epsilon$-PrivateSMOTE.
+On the other hand, the privacy improvements for PPT may not compensate for the loss in predictive performance.
+For the remaining tested solutions, it is practically indifferent which vector is prioritised (\textbf{RQ2}).

-To provide a deeper understanding of the difference between $\epsilon$-PrivateSMOTE and the remaining approaches, Figure~\ref{fig:baseline_best} provides a comparison that reports the results of the Bayes Sign Test to infer the statistical significance of the paired differences in the outcome of the approaches.
+To provide a deeper understanding of the difference between $\epsilon$-PrivateSMOTE and the remaining approaches, Figure~\ref{fig:baseline_best} provides a comparison that reports the results of the Bayes Sign Test for predictive performance to infer the statistical significance of the paired differences in the outcome of the approaches.
 With this aim, we identify the \textit{oracle} model and use it as the baseline regarding privacy prioritisation.
-This identification relies on the assumption that a strategy is capable of consistently estimating the best possible model in out-of-sample performance from the hyper-parameter configurations explored.
+The oracle identification relies on the assumption that a strategy is able to consistently estimate the best possible model in out-of-sample performance from the explored hyperparameter configurations.
 Figure~\ref{fig:baseline_best} illustrates the best estimated (in cross-validation settings) model for each transformation technique and the \textit{oracle} for each data set.